-Dr. Marc Canellas is a first-year J.D. student at NYU School of Law and a Jacobson Leadership Program in Law and Business Fellow and Cybersecurity Service Scholar.
+Dr. Marc Canellas is a first-year J.D. student at NYU School of Law and a Jacobson Leadership Program in Law and Business Scholar and Cybersecurity Service Scholar.
 Marc’s passion is in supporting the growing technological civil rights movement that is stopping the deployment of biased predictive policing and risk assessments, establishing new protections against face recognition, and ensuring cybersecurity and privacy in the face of persistent surveillance.
 His work is informed by his prior experiences as a technology staffer in Congress, as a PhD aerospace and cognitive engineer studying human decision making and human-machine interaction, and as a Voting Member of the IEEE-USA Artificial Intelligence and Autonomous Systems Policy Committee.

-Prior to law school, Marc was an IEEE Science and Technology Congressional Fellow serving in the office of Representative Derek Kilmer (WA-6) where he was responsible for legislation, appropriations, and media for aerospace, cybersecurity, privacy and surveillance, science and technology, AI, and robotics.
+Prior to law school, Marc was an IEEE/AAAS Congressional Science and Technology Fellow serving in the office of Representative Derek Kilmer (WA-6) where he was responsible for legislation, appropriations, and media for aerospace, cybersecurity, privacy and surveillance, science and technology, AI, and robotics.
 Prior to serving in Congress, Marc was a PhD aerospace and cognitive engineer and post-doctoral researcher at the Cognitive Engineering Center at the Georgia Institute of Technology School of Aerospace Engineering.
 There he completed mathematical, computational, and human-subjects studies toward developing decision support tools for military command and control in degraded and denied information environments.

 Outside of academic work, he has served as the President of the Graduate Student Body at Georgia Tech from 2015-2016, responsible for advocating on behalf of over 9,500 graduate students, and authorizing and allocating a $5.1M budget.
 His contributions to his communities have been awarded with the Mitch Keller Lifetime Achievement Award, the Campus Life and Community at Georgia Tech Scholarship, the Colonel Leslie Callahan Memorial Fellowship, the Sam Nunn Security Program Fellowship, and the University of Missouri Unsung Hero Award.